Sciss/NeovimSwing/README.md

 ## statement

-Some tests for embedding Neovim in a Swing/Java2D UI written in Scala.
+Attempt at embedding Neovim in a Swing/Java2D UI written in Scala.
 Work in progress.
 This project is (C)opyright 2021
 by Hanns Holger Rutz.
 All rights reserved.
-ScalaOSC is released under the [GNU Lesser General Public License](https://github.com/Sciss/NeovimUITest/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
+This project is released under the [GNU Lesser General Public License](https://github.com/Sciss/NeovimUITest/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
 To contact the author, send an e-mail to `contact at sciss.de`.